darkn3rd/oop-tut/cpp/README.md

 ## Lessons

-These are the current lessons thus far.
+These are the current lessons devised thus far are the following

  1. Declaration and Instantiation
  2. Constructors and Destructors
  3. Overloading Constructors
  4. Class Variables (Static)
+ 5. Immutability
+ 6. Inheritance

 ## Usage